Bethany Johnson, PH.D.

-Bethany L. Johnson (MPhil) is a doctoral candidate (ABD) in the history of science, technology, and the environment at the University of South Carolina and a research affiliate faculty in the Department of Communication Studies at the University of North Carolina at Charlotte.
-She explores how institutions and individuals create, normalize, and reproduce science, medical technology, and public health discourse from the nineteenth century to the present.
-Specifically, she studies the history of epidemics, endocrinology, and reproductive health.
-She has published in various journals, including Health Communication, Qualitative Research in Medicine and Healthcare, Social History of Medicine, Journal of Holistic Nursing, Women's Reproductive Health, and Isis: A Journal of the History of Science Society.
-Most recently, she was the Albert M. Greenfield Research Fellow for the Consortium of the History of Science, Technology, and Medicine (2022-2023).
+Bethany L. Johnson (Ph.D.) has a doctorate in the history of science, technology, and the environment from the University of South Carolina.
+She is an Affiliate Faculty in the Health & Medical Humanities program and the Department of Communication Studies at the University of North Carolina at Charlotte.
+Johnson studies how public health experts, medical practitioners, and the public communicate differently about health and infection from the nineteenth century to the present.
+Specifically, Johnson studies the history of epidemics and reproductive health.
+Her work appears in a range of journals including Social History of Medicine, Isis: A Journal of the History of Science Society, Women's Reproductive Health, and Health Communication.
 Her book, co-authored with Dr. Margaret M. Quinlan, You’re Doing it Wrong!
-Mothering, Media, and Medical Expertise is available now through Rutgers University Press.
+Mothering, Media, and Medical Expertise is available through Rutgers University Press.

 public facing digital projects